 Aldi and Lidl have become far more significant players in the UK in recent years.

-According to the most recent data from analysts Kantar WorldPanel, since the start of 2018 the market share of Aldi has grown from 7% to 7.5%, while Lidl has increased from 5% to 5.8%.
+According to the most recent data from analysts Kantar WorldPanel, in the two years between May 2018 and May 2020 Aldi grew its market share from 7.3% to 7.7%, while Lidl has increased from 5.4% to 5.9%.

-That might not seem a huge amount, but it is having a material effect on the bottom lines of the big players like Tesco and Sainsbury’s.
+That might not seem a huge amount, but it is having a material effect on the bottom lines of the supermarket giants like Tesco and Sainsbury’s.

 Their success hasn’t just been based on price either.
 Time and again the products on offer at Aldi and Lidl have won prizes for their quality too.

-And as the price match shows, it is willing to trim prices in order to try to keep the likes of Aldi and Lidl at bay.
+So there’s little doubt that Tesco (and all of the 'big four') is feeling the pressure to respond to the deep discounters and as the price latest price promotions shows, it is willing to trim prices in order to try to keep the likes of Aldi and Lidl at bay.